Kate Kennen RLA

 Project Manager, Landscape Architectural Designer

 Shelby received a Bachelor of Environmental Science with a concentration in Ecological Design from the University of Vermont and a Master of Landscape Architecture from the University of Oregon.
-Her graduate thesis, which investigated the impacts of conventional parking lot design on urban sustainability (economic, ecological and social implications) and explored site scale solutions to reduce potential disturbance in new parking lot design, was presented at CELA in 2014.
-Prior to joining the team at Offshoots Shelby worked as a landscape architectural designer at Morgan Wheelock, taught planting design at the University of Oregon, taught plant identification at the University of Vermont, and worked in the nursery at Gardener’s Supply Company.
+Her graduate thesis, which investigated the impacts of conventional parking lot design on urban sustainability (economic, ecological, and social implications) and explored site scale solutions to reduce potential disturbance in new parking lot design, was presented at CELA in 2014.
+Prior to joining the team at Offshoots Shelby worked in high-end residential design, taught planting design at UO, taught native plant identification at UVM, worked at a nursery in Vermont, and earned a Permaculture Design Certificate (PDC) through the University of Oregon.

 Mark brings his love of plants and horticulture to the Offshoots team in 2017.
 He is currently accredited as a Massachusetts Certified Arborist and MA Certified Horticulturist.
 Having studied Horticulture and Forest Management at North Shore Community College and the University of Maine, he has formal education in soils, plant biology, and arboriculture.
 In 2009 he was an intern at the Arnold Arboretum where he studied modern horticultural practices.
 His background consists of working at traditional landscape and tree care companies and has managed his own small business.
 Mark stays connected to nature and industry standards through extension lectures and workshops as well as working with his hands.
 In the winter season, Mark enjoys nature outings and visiting foreign landscapes.